 Environmental exposure to endotoxin emissions from commercial composting activities

-AQMRC led on the atmospheric dispersion modelling of both Endotoxins and Aspergillus Fumigatus and provided support in the development of the sampling methodology.
+AQMRC led a programme of atmospheric dispersion modelling of both Endotoxins and Aspergillus Fumigatus and provided support in the development of the sampling methodology.

-For more details please e-mail Dr Enda Hayes.
+For more details, please email Professor Enda Hayes.